-Connecticut Technical High School System's Marketing, Management and Entrepreneurship course breakdown by grade.
+Connecticut Technical Education and Career System's Marketing, Management and Entrepreneurship course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Exploratory and Introduction to Marketing

 Marketing, Management and Entrepreneurship

 Exploratory and Introduction to Marketing (RE110)